Devvz/docker-pterodactyl/README.md

 **Dockerfile (configures Pterodactyl/PHP image)**
 - Installs PHP on image
+- ~~Run the following commands during the PHP installation (Dockerfile):~~ ~~`ln -s /usr/bin/php70 /usr/bin/php`
+`ln -s /usr/bin/php70-phar /usr/bin/php-phar`
+*Log: 2016/12/22 - These symlinks are required to allow the `php` command to function, as it references `/usr/bin/php`.
+I have added them to the Dockerfile.*~~
 - Uploads required files on image (`/etc/supervisor/conf.d/pterodactyl-worker.conf` for queue listeners and `/var/www/html/entrypoint.sh` for `php artisan` settings)
 - Changes directory to Pterodactyl (`/var/www/html/pterodactyl`)
 - Extracts Pterodactyl files to current directory on image (for panel installation)
 - Installs Composer on image
 - ~~Perform the `composer setup` command (Dockerfile)
 *Log: 2016/12/22 - We are already doing this using the `composer install --ansi --no-dev` command.
 This is the same command executed in a different way.*~~
 - `ENTRYPOINT` specifies location to `php artisan` environment configuration settings